adri567/autogpt/README.md

 --------

 AutoGPT is a Xcode Source Editor extension that enhances productivity by leveraging the capabilities of GPT.
 It helps you to automate common coding tasks and streamline your workflow.
-AutoGPT uses the OpenAI's API and gives you the option to choose between four powefull models Davinci, Curie, Babbage and Ada.
+AutoGPT uses the OpenAI's API and gives you the option to choose between four models Davinci, Curie, Babbage and Ada.
+For a detailed look, which models fits perfect for you needs, you can take a look at Model.

 | Model | Description    | Training Data    |
 | :---   | :- | :--- |